Teaching and Research Education in the Library

 - A full-service information desk offers directional reference as well as access to print and electronic reserves for arts-related courses, student shelves for storing on-site materials, and Eli Express drop-off and delivery.

-- In person service is offered at the Service Desk by referral and based on librarian availability, individual service by appointment, phone or remotely via email.
+- In-person service is offered at the Service Desk by referral and based on librarian availability, individual service by appointment, phone or email.

 Reference staff is available to help:

-- Discover the rich collections in the Haas Family Arts Library and in related departments
+- Discover the rich collections in the Haas Family Arts Library and related departments

 - Identify and use electronic and print reference tools

 - Assist with class projects or research papers

 Services that we are unable to offer: